Rent an Apartment – Through an Agent

 To secure a tenancy contract students require:

 - Check book (unless payment is made in one full cash transfer)

 It will take 4-6 weeks to process the residence visa after the student's arrival in Dubai; in the meantime Hult will provide you with a letter stating the visa is under process.
 Landlords and utility providers will accept this in lieu of visa.

 Rent payment in Dubai is generally paid by post-dated check.
 Emirates NBD bank has issued check books to our students in the past.
 However this can be a lengthy process, so students should be prepared to pay the yearly amount upfront for accommodation in cash/bank transfer.

-Tenants must register with DEWA (Dubai Electricity and Water Authority) to activate the electricity, water supplies and AC at the new premises.
-Monthly bills and SMS noti"cations will be received once registered.
-There are two ways to apply—in person at one of the Customer Care Centers or by "lling out an online form: https://e-services.dewa.gov.ae/.
-There is a deposit fee of AED 1,000 for a Flat and AED 2,000 for a Villa.
+Tenants must register with DEWA (Dubai Electricity and Water Authority) to activate the electricity, water supplies and air-conditioning at the new premises.
+There are two ways to apply—in person at one of the Customer Care Centers or by filling out an online form.
+You will receive an SMS notification and start to receive monthly bills once you have registered and it is confirmed by DEWA.
+In order to register for Internet, you will need to have a tenancy contact.
+Once you have your place secured, you can set up Internet services with either of the U.A.E.'s providers: Etisalat and Du.